-Summary: Cigna Healthcare modified its Vitamin D Testing coverage policy (policy 0526), effective April 25, 2026.
-Here's what billing teams need to know before claims hit the queue.
+Summary: Cigna Healthcare modified its Vitamin D Testing coverage policy (policy 0526), effective June 10, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table